 - Blogger is a free web publishing platform that allows anyone with a google account to share, publicly or privately, text, photos, and other HTML embedded content.
 Blogger allows users to get writing and sharing without the challenge of building an entire website.

 - If Classroom is a platform centered on workflow management, and Sites is a platform that focuses the user on design, Blogger puts the focus squarely on content creation.
 Teachers can use blogger to deliver lessons and house resources.
-THey can also use blogger to share their work with other teachers.
+They can also use blogger to share their work with other teachers.
 One feature of Blogger that teachers can exploit is the submit by email protocol.
 Blogger allows users to publish posts via email.
-In the elementary classroom, teachers can program this address into the students’ devices and the cen email their work into the student work blog.
+In the elementary classroom, teachers can program this address into the students’ devices and the can email their work to the student work blog.
 As students finish creating their movie or image they email it to the blog and it appears on the screen at the front of the room.

 - What isn’t Blogger?

 - Blogger is not an LMS.
 Blogger is a great tool to help teachers get lesson materials accessible to students, especially if the school does not have a learning management system.
 The downside is that the blog is very much in the public space, which might violate your district's policies.
 Blogger is not a safe blogging platform for classes.
-For a walled garden blogging platform try Edublogs or Kidblog, Blogger does not have the level of support and control teachers need to support younger students blogging.
+For a walled garden, blogging platform try Edublogs or Kidblog, Blogger does not have the level of support and control teachers need to support younger students blogging.